OpenNews/srccon-2023/homepage.md

 On October 17-18 in Minneapolis, SRCCON returns to the [McNamara Alumni Center](https://www.google.com/maps/place/McNamara+Alumni+Center/@44.975199,-93.2301774,17z/data=!3m1!4b1!4m5!3m4!1s0x52b32d18ed516031:0x5f984f594ceab6ad!8m2!3d44.975199!4d-93.2279887).

+Our program will begin around 9am on Tuesday and close by 6pm Wednesday.
+If you’re figuring out travel plans, most participants arrive Monday afternoon and leave Thursday morning.

 We have reserved a block of rooms at the [Graduate Minneapolis Hotel](https://www.graduatehotels.com/minneapolis/) at a base rate of $139 per night.
 We will have a link to reserve a room to share soon.
 The Graduate Hotel is located directly next to the SRCCON venue and is connected by a tunnel in case of bad weather.

 We're excited to be back in Minneapolis!
 SRCCON 2023 will be in-person only.
 There will not be a hybrid or virtual version of this event.
 We will continue to offer virtual programming throughout the year, such as our [bi-weekly community calls](https://opennews.org/what/community/calls), and expect that several sessions will be documented publicly on our site Source.